docherak/docherak/README.md

 Besides computer science and mathematics, I'm an avid reader interested in philosophy and linguistics and a gamer.

-Also a flâneur, a hacker, an autodidact and an anarchist.
+Also a flâneur, a hacker and an anarchist.

 I mostly use [Vim](https://www.vim.org/) and [Atom](https://atom.io/).
+Currently experimenting with [Neovim](https://neovim.io/) and [Helix](https://github.com/helix-editor/helix) (a neovim inspired editor, written in Rust).

 My long-term goal is to master Rust[currently], Haskell[to-do] and Julia[to-do].